What Is The FTSE All-Share Index?

-The FTSE All-Share Index tracks the prices of companies listed on the London Stock Exchange's (LSE) main market.
+The FTSE All-Share Index (ASX) tracks the prices of companies listed on the London Stock Exchange's (LSE) main market.
 Companies listed on the index are screened to meet minimum size and liquidity standards.
 However, the FTSE All-Share Index is considered to be the broadest price performance measure for the London equity market.

 The index's listings represent approximately 98% of the market capitalisation of listed shares in the United Kingdom.
 Because of its broad representation of UK shares, the index is commonly used as the basis for investment products, including funds and exchange-traded funds (ETFs).